munki/macadmin-scripts/README.md

 Some scripts that might be of use to macOS admins.
 Might be related to Munki;
 might not.

-These are only supported using Apple's Python on macOS.
+These are currently only supported using Apple's Python on macOS.
 There is no support for running these on Windows or Linux.

+In macOS 12.3, Apple will be removing its Python 2.7 install.
+You'll need to provide your own Python to use these scripts.
+You may also need to install additional Python modules.

 #### getmacosipsws.py